esp-rs/book/src/installation/index.md

 - Using the official Rust tools
 - Using [`espup`, a tool that will be covered later]

 If you only want to use `RISC-V` targets, you can use the official Rust tools.
-To build projects for `RISC-V` tagets we need:
+To build projects for `RISC-V` targets, follow these steps:
-- A [`nightly` toolchain] with the `rust-src` [component]:
+1. Install a [`nightly` toolchain] with the `rust-src` [component]:
   ```bash
   rustup toolchain install nightly --component rust-src
   ```
-- Set the target.
-These are the two recommended targets for most Espressif `RISC-V` chips:
+2. Set the target.
+The following two targets are recommended for most Espressif RISC-V chips:
    - For bare-metal (`no_std`) applications: `riscv32imc-unknown-none-elf`.
-It can be installed with:
+Install it with:
        ```bash
        rustup target add riscv32imc-unknown-none-elf
        ```
-  - For applications that require `std`: `riscv32imc-esp-espidf`. `riscv32imc-esp-espidf` target is currently [Tier 3] and does not have pre-built objects distributed through `rustup`, therefore, i**t does not need to be installed** as the `no_std` target.
+   - For `std` applications: `riscv32imc-esp-espidf`.
+Since `riscv32imc-esp-espidf` target is currently [Tier 3], itdoes not have pre-built objects distributed through `rustup`, and **it does not need to be installed** as the `no_std` target.

    > #### A note in RISC-V `no_std` Rust targets.
    >
    > There are [different flavors of RISC-V 32 target in Rust] covering the different [RISC-V extensions].

-Furthermore, `std` projects, also require:
+3. To build `std` projects, you will also need:
 - [`LLVM`] installed.
-- The rest of requisites listed in [Rust with `std` runtime]
+- The other requirements listed in [Rust with `std` runtime]
-- To use the `-Z build-std` [unstable cargo feature], this [unstable cargo feature] can also be added to `.cargo/config.toml` of your project.
+- To use the `-Z build-std` [unstable Cargo feature].
+You can also add this [unstable Cargo feature] to `.cargo/config.toml` of your project.
 Our [template projects], which we will later discuss, already take care of this.

-At this point, you should be ready to build Rust applications for all the Espressif chips based on `RISC-V` architecture.
+After following these steps, you will be ready to build Rust applications for all the Espressif chips based on `RISC-V` architecture.

 [`espup`, a tool that will be covered later]: #espup
 [`nightly` toolchain]: https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust